Medical Project

 Good Hope Volunteers Maria from Brazil

 „It was the best opportunity that I could even imagine!
 The clinic is amazing, the job that the staff does is exhilarating.
 All the staff works with passion and responsibility.
 They deserve much more.
 Thanks for everything.
 I have changed a lot after that.
-Its different when you see the reality with your own eyes.“
+It's different when you see the reality with your own eyes.“

 Good Hope Volunteers Teresa from Portugal